Khizar-hayath/DSA-Challenge-Notes/Readme.md

 ## 📌 Overview

-Welcome to my **50 Days of DSA Challenge** — an initiative to sharpen problem-solving skills and improve consistency.
+Welcome to my **50 Days of DSA Challenge**: an initiative to sharpen problem-solving skills and improve consistency.
 This repository will grow daily with **new problems, multiple approaches, explanations, and learnings.**
 It's a personal effort for growth with a sincere intent to help others **learn and grow**.